HassanSherwani/Deep-Learning-Project-II/README.md

 - 15)-Wikipedia article text generation
 - 16)- Simulating self-driving using Nvidia’s research CNN.
 - 17)- Predicting best product for agricultural sector using ML and Deep learning
+- 18)- Recommender system using content-based filtering and collaborative filtering

 # Modules